The Complexity of Binary Matrix Completion Under Diameter Constraints: Abstract

 \section{Abstract}

-We thoroughly study a novel and still basic combinatorial matrix completion problem: Given a binary incomplete matrix, fill in the missing entries so that the resulting matrix has a specified maximum diameter (that is, upper-bounding the maximum Hamming distance between any two rows of the completed matrix) as well as a specified minimum Hamming distance between any two of the matrix rows.
-This scenario is closely related to consensus string problems as well as to recently studied clustering problems on incomplete data.

-We obtain an almost complete complexity dichotomy between polynomial-time solvable and NP-hard cases in terms of the minimum distance lower bound and the number of missing entries per row of the incomplete matrix.
-Further, we develop polynomial-time algorithms for maximum diameter three, which are based on Deza's theorem from extremal set theory.
-On the negative side we prove NP-hardness for diameter at least four.
-For the parameter number of missing entries per row, we show polynomial-time solvability when there is only one missing entry and NP-hardness when there can be at least two missing entries.
-In general, our algorithms heavily rely on Deza's theorem and the correspondingly identified sunflower structures pave the way towards solutions based on computing graph factors and solving 2-SAT instances.
+We thoroughly study a novel but basic combinatorial matrix completion problem: Given a binary incomplete matrix, fill in the missing entries so that every pair of rows in the resulting matrix has a Hamming distance within a specified range.
+We obtain an almost complete picture of the complexity landscape regarding the distance constraints and the maximum number of missing entries in any row.
+We develop polynomial-time algorithms for maximum diameter three based on Deza’s theorem [Discret.~Math.~1973] from extremal set theory.
+We also prove NP-hardness for diameter at least four.
+For the number of missing entries per row, we show polynomial-time solvability when there is only one and NP-hardness when there can be at least two.
+In many of our algorithms, we heavily rely on Deza’s theorem to identify sunflower structures.
+This paves the way towards polynomial-time algorithms which are based on finding graph factors and solving 2-SAT instances.